Careers360 Logo

 MAH MBA CET 7th April 2026 Difficulty Level

-The MAH MBA CET 7th April 2026 difficulty level has now been added based on shift 1 and 2 analysis.
-The exam was observed to be of moderate difficulty, similar to previous shifts, with a balanced mix of easy, moderate, and a few challenging questions across sections.
-As per initial feedback, Logical Reasoning appeared easy to moderate, while the remaining sections were relatively manageable for most candidates.
+The MAH MBA CET on 7th April 2026 difficulty level has now been added based on shift 1 and shift 2 analysis.
+The exam was observed as moderate difficulty, pretty similar to previous shifts, with a balanced blend of easy moderate and a few hard questions, across each section.
+From the early initial feedback the Logical Reasoning section seemed easy to moderate, while the other parts were relatively manageable for most candidates, overall.

 Section